soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

     **Access point:** SQL

 A "conventional" RDBMS is used to store the (augmented) metadata of data and knowledge assets.
-The harvester process uses it to store the raw results of the metadata harvesting of the different resources that are currently connected.
-Various metadata augmentation jobs use it as input and write their input to this data store.
-The catalogue also queries the Postgress database.

-There are several reasons for choosing an RDBMS as the main source for metadata storage and metadata querying
+There are several reasons for choosing an RDBMS as the main source for metadata storage and metadata querying:

 - An RDBMS provides good options to efficiently structure and index its contents, thus allowing performant access for both internal processes and end user interface querying.
 - An RDBMS easily allows implementing constraints and checks to keep data and relations consistent and valid.
 - Various extensions, e.g. search engines, are available to make querying, aggregations even more performant and fitted for end users.

+### Key Features

+The Postgres database serves as a the destination and/or source for many of the backend processes of the SoilWise Catalogie.
+Its key features are:

+1. **Raw metadata storage** — The harvester process uses it to store the raw results of the metadata harvesting of the different resources that are currently connected.
+2. **Storage of Augmented metadata** — Various metadata augmentation jobs use it as input and write their input to this data store.
+3. **Source for Search Index processing** — This database is also the source for denormalisation, processing and indexing metadata through the Solr framework.
+4. **Source for UI querying** — While Solr is the main resource for end user querying through the catalogue UI, the catalogue also queries the Postgress database..

 ## Virtuoso Triple Store: storage of SWR knowledge graph